-The B.A. in Music is the primary musical degree granted by Concordia University Texas, and involves the most rigorous preparation for future career and graduate study, while maintaining the liberal arts core for a well-rounded and comprehensive curriculum.
+The B.A. in Music is the primary musical degree granted by Concordia University Texas, and includes rigorous preparation for future career and graduate study, while maintaining the liberal arts core for a well-rounded and comprehensive curriculum.
 Students in this degree program will receive a comprehensive musical education, with a significant grounding in theory, history, conducting, performance, and other foundations of the discipline.

 Students will also receive instruction from excellent music educators in their instrument of choice.
 Instruction by world-class faculty in performance will further their skills and knowledge of music on a variety of levels.

-Students desiring a music major will need to declare one of the following specializations:
+Music Majors will declare one of the following specializations:

 A formal audition is required for admission to this degree program.
-Contact Dr. Patricia Burnham at firstname.lastname@example.org or 512-313-5424 to set up an audition time.
+Contact Prof. Chai (firstname.lastname@example.org) to set up an audition time.

-Bachelor of Arts in Education, EC-12 All Level Music Specialization
+Bachelor of Arts in Music and Education, EC-12 All Level Music Specialization

-Students in this program will take coursework both in Education and Music, and will be Texas certified upon graduation and successful completion of the necessary exams.
+Students in this program will take coursework both in Education and Music (pursuing the Music Education specialization above as well as a complete Education program), and will be Texas certified upon graduation and successful completion of the necessary exams.

 Interested students should apply to the Music major and contact the College of Education; see the College of Education for degree requirements.

 Students with musical ability looking to add Music to their degree program, but do